 If you've been a self confessed coffee aficionado for so long, the term coffee cupping might sound familiar to you.

 But do you know what coffee cupping really is?

-Coffee cupping, as defined by Wikipedia, is "the practice of observing the tastes and aromas of brewed coffee".
+Coffee cupping is "the practice of observing the tastes and aromas of brewed coffee".
 It includes lots of factors, techniques, and the Specialty Coffee Association of America (SCAA) even set a certain standard for this.

-So, imagine looking at the label of your favorite coffee beans, and seeing the terms "with hints of nuts, caramel, and chocolate".
+So, imagine looking at the label of your preferred coffee beans, and seeing the terms "with hints of nuts, caramel, and chocolate".

 That label is a product of cupping!